Biomass Is Good For The Environment — Good For Business

 By switching to Biomass you can get ahead of the 2019 zero carbon building requirements.

-Minimal pollutants – Modern biomass boilers minimise levels of atmospheric pollutants.
+Minimal pollutants – Modern biomass boilers minimize levels of atmospheric pollutants.
 Indeed, with good quality dry fuel, they verge on being ‘smokeless.

 The Beauty Of Biomass